Locale and Keyboard Layouts

 Check your current system settings (type in terminal)

-Check which are already active
+Check which are already available for usage (generated)

 Example output :